Get Today in Masonic History into your Inbox. Sign up today for one of our email lists!

 Fess Elisha Parker, Jr. was an American actor.

-At the same time that Them! was appearing in theaters, Walt Disney Studios was looking for someone to play the lead in a three episode television show, now called a mini-series, about Davy Crockett.
+At the same time Them! was appearing in theaters, Walt Disney Studios was looking for someone to play the lead in a three episode television show, now called a mini-series, about Davy Crockett.
 James Arness was the primary candidate for the role until they saw Parker in his role in Them!.
 Parker played a character who was convinced of what he saw no matter what the authorities had to say.
 This level of conviction was just what the studio wanted for the role of Davy Crockett.

 Parker was a member of Mount Olive Lodge No. 506 in Los Angeles, California.